 Amazing.
 All over Baghdad, folks were switching on the radio to find Whitney ululating "I will always love you-oo-oooaahooeauooooeeeuoaaaoooo..."
 And, all over Baghdad, folks in the next apartment were sighing, "Terrific.
 Saddam's got those Shi-ites at Number 23 wired up to the cattle prods again.
 Might as well forget about getting any sleep tonight."

-Why Whitney?
-Why not Gloria Gaynor's "I Will Survive"?
-Perhaps Saddam saw The Bodyguard and got a little muddled and figured Kevin Costner was the bigshot and Whitney was the bodyguard and "I Will Always Love You" was the standard theme song that all devoted flunkeys sang to their lord and master.
 Oddly enough, had it not been for the film Fried Green Tomatoes, Saddam might have found himself campaigning for re-election to "What Becomes Of The Broken-Hearted?"
-Filming The Bodyguard 15 years ago, Kevin Costner was looking for a song to bind the movie together: it would be heard first on the jukebox as the eponymous bodyguard dances with the bigtime Hollywood celebrity in his regular bluecollar haunt; then, at the end of the movie, after he's saved her life, the bigtime celeb sings it back to him by way of thanks.
-"What Becomes Of The Broken-Hearted?", a hit for Jimmy Ruffin in the Sixties, would probably have done just fine, and Whitney was already working on the song, though without much enthusiasm.
+Filming The Bodyguard thirty years ago, Kevin Costner was looking for a song to bind the movie together: it would be heard first on the jukebox as the eponymous bodyguard dances with the bigtime Hollywood celebrity in his regular blue-collar haunt; then, at the end of the movie, after he's saved her life, the big-time celeb sings it back to him by way of thanks.
+"What Becomes Of The Broken-Hearted?", a hit for Jimmy Ruffin in the Sixties, would probably have done just fine, and Whitney Houston was already working on the song, though without much enthusiasm.
 But the day before they were supposed to record it, her producer David Foster picked up Billboard and saw that Paul Young had revived "Broken-Hearted" for Fried Green Tomatoes, and it was already on the charts.